grilgamesh/Myopia-investigation/README.md

 ## Artificial Neural Network

+I set up a Tensorflow model to tune a neural network for accuracy, with parameters between 0 and 100 neurons in between 1 and 4 layers; also selecting for Relu or Tanh activation functions on the neurons.

-This model achieved 91.0% accuracy on correctly predicting myopia - I consider this a straightforward success.
+This hyper-parameter search finally achieved 91.0% accuracy on correctly predicting myopia - I consider this a straightforward success.

 # Overall Conclusion
 To summarise: